 Most of the weird scenes and plot holes in almost every Spielberg film can be brushed off with the conceit that Steven Spielberg makes rad moves everyone loves.
 But, in Jurassic Park, when the T-Rex shows up and saves everyone from those d-bag raptors, it's hard not to wonder how he got in the building.
 Is there a special T-Rex door?
 There's probably a special T-Rex door.

 #35 on The Best Fantasy Moviessee more on Jurassic Park

 Why doesn't the T-800 know what Sarah Connor looks like?
 This robot, or cyborg (or whatever), is from a future where Sarah Connor gave birth to John Connor and every computer in the world has that on record, but there are no pictures of Sarah Connor anywhere in their vast libraries of information?
 Not even a Polaroid of her from a friend's birthday?
 Admittedly, selfies weren't a way of life in the '80s the way they are in the 21st century, but it's ridiculous that the first quarter of the movie is spent watching a robot call people on a pay phone.

-#30 on The Greatest Movie Themessee more on The Terminator
+#81 on The Best Fantasy Moviessee more on The Terminator

 Shut up, nerds.
 David Lynch's Dune is great.
 But there's a huge moment that's glossed over with the biggest cross-dissolve in history.
 When Paul finally accepts his fate as becoming the boy witch of Arrakis (a decision we all must make at some point), he gets all the powers in the world, which is great; but no one tells the audience what's going on and viewers are left to fend for themselves in the final hour of the film.
 In a movie that loves a good voice over, this scene sure could have used someone to explain what the eff was going on.

-#230 on The Most Rewatchable Moviessee more on The Fifth Element
+#37 on The Best Space Moviessee more on Dune